-- Says ‘I don’t care’ or ‘I won’t’ when he means ‘I can’t’, and would rather be labelled bad than stupid.
+- Says ‘I don’t care’ or ‘I won’t’ when they mean ‘I can’t’, and would rather be labelled bad than stupid.

-- The quiet child who has withdrawn from involvement in any classroom activity.
+- Is a quiet child who has withdrawn from involvement in any classroom activity.

-- The child who has a headache or tummy ache on the same day each week, the day of the lesson he dreads.
+- Is the child who has a headache or tummy ache on the same day each week, the day of the lesson they dread.

 Indicators of dyslexia